FraunhoferIVV/fastiot/docs/source/tutorials/part_1_getting_started/02_setting_up_pycharm.rst

 To bring data into Docker containers this is, next to configuration files mounted into the volume, one of the classical methods.

 It is possible to define all environment variables in a .env-file.
-This is recommended as PyCharm can read this file:

-1. Install in PyCharm with File -> Settings -> Plugins
-2. Search for EnvFile (Plugin by Borys Pierov) in the market place and install the plugin.
-If the plugin does not show up you may have to restart PyCharm and try again.
-3. Restart Pycharm or the plugin menu wont appear in the next step
+The :file:`.env` from your :file:`build/integration_test`  will be read in automatically when you start the service locally.
+To change this to another deployment set the environment variable :envvar:`FASTIOT_USE_DEPLOYMENT` to the corresponding deployment.

 Starting your services
 ----------------------

-Now it’s time to make your module ready for the first start:

-1. Right Click on the :file:`run.py` of your service
-2. Below Run and Debug there is a Python Symbol with "Create 'run'…", click it
-3. In the Tab "EnvFile" activate "Enable EnvFile" and on the right select the + and add your .env-File from :file:`build/deployments/integration_test/.env`

-   *Hint:* You may need to make hidden files visible using the Eye-Icon in the selection field

-   *Hint:* Instead of using the deployment 'integration_test` you can also refer to your own deployment.

-   *Hint:* Please make sure to add the env-File from build dir because the generated .env file will also append defaults for hosts and ports to services which are missing in the original .env file.
-4. Change the working directory to the root of your project, so remove everything in the field starting at :file:`src` (:file:`src` *must not* be in the line any more).
-5. Optional: You may provide a Name for the configuration, e.g. MyModule to differentiate between various run-Configs for all of your modules
-6. Click OK

-Technically your service is now able to start.
-You usually will need at least a message broker to be running for.
-You may start the deployment with the command :command:`fiot start integration_test`.
+First start your integration test deployment with the command :command:`fiot start integration_test`.

-Now you should really be able to start your service in Run or Debug-Mode.
+Now you should really be able to start your service in Run or Debug-Mode using either the :file:`run.py` in your service or, if the service provides a :python:`if __name__ == '__main__'` you may also start your service directly.

 Please refer to the next tutorial at :ref:`label-cli-intro` about how to create proper configurations to get the infrastructure services started.